mauropalumbo75/pyqha/doc/_build/html/_sources/introduction.rst.txt

 Introduction
 ****************

 :py:mod:`pyqha` is a Python package to perform quasi-harmonic and related calculations from total energies at 0 K, elastic constants at 0 K and phonon densities of states.
-The package provides Python functions to postprocess the results of your favourite DFT code, such as Quantum Espresso [#QE]_ or VASP [#VASP]_, to obtain quasi-harmonic properties.
+The package provides Python functions to post-process the results of your favorite DFT code, such as Quantum Espresso [#QE]_ or VASP [#VASP]_, to obtain quasi-harmonic properties.
 It is meant to be imported in your own code or used to produce quasi-harmonic results (see the Tutorial part of this documentation).
 It is also meant for people who want to tinker with the code and adapt it to their own needs.
 Finally note that you may couple the package with some other available calculation Python tools, such as `ASE <https://wiki.fysik.dtu.dk/ase/about.html>`_ or `AiiDA <http://www.aiida.net/>`_.
 The package is based on numpy, scipy and matplotlib libraries.

 A non-exhaustive list of properties which can be obtained using :py:mod:`pyqha` is: